ddev/ddev.com/src/content/blog/ddev-backups.md

 #modifiedDate: 2024-04-20
 summary: Backing Up DDEV Projects
 author: Randy Fay
-#featureImage:
+featureImage:
-#  src: /img/blog/2024/03/2024-ddev.png
+  src: /img/blog/2024/08/elephant-walking-backwards.png
-#  alt: 2024 DDEV Plans
-#  credit: 'Ideogram.ai: the words "2024" and "DDEV" next to each other'
+  alt: Elephant walking backwards, 'backing up'
+  credit: 'ChatGPT: An elephant walking backward, with a sign saying "backing up"'
 categories:
   - DevOps
 ---

-TODO:
-* add links to all the commands
-* Add links to other resources like "files in .ddev"
-* featureImage

 People sometimes ask how they should back up local DDEV projects.
+We can do it easily, as most projects are just files in your project directory.
+Databases have just a bit more work to do.

 PHP web projects typically consist of three or four components: